MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     ```nofmt
             item        | number_of_bids
     --------------------+----------------
-     Custom Art         |          14373
+     Custom Art         |            116
-     Gift Basket        |          15271
+     Gift Basket        |            113
-     City Bar Crawl     |          14294
+     City Bar Crawl     |            142
-     Best Pizza in Town |          14606
+     Best Pizza in Town |            131
-     Signed Memorabilia |          14843
+     Signed Memorabilia |             87
     (5 rows)

-    Time: 32.064 ms
+    Time: 34.888 ms
     ```

     Now that the materialzed view serves results from memory, latency is low again.

 ## Step 5.
 Survive failures

-Earlier, when you created your clusters, you gave each cluster one [replica](/get-started/key-concepts/#cluster-replicas), that is, one physical resource.
-For the `ingest_qck` cluster, that's the max number of replicas allowed, as clusters for sources can have only one replica.
-For the `compute_qck` cluster, however, you can increase the number of replicas for greater tolerance to replica failure.
+The clusters you created earlier each got a single replica (i.e., physical compute resource) by default.
+For clusters used to ingest source data (e.g., `ingest_qck`), that's the max replicas allowed.
+However, for clusters used to do computation or serving (e.g., `compute_qck`), you can increase the replication factor to increase the cluster's tolerance to failure.

-Each replica in a non-source cluster is a logical clone, doing the same computation and holding the same results in memory.
-This design provides Materialize with active replication, and so long as one replica is still reachable, the cluster continues making progress.
+Each replica in a cluster is a logical clone, doing the same computation and holding the same results in memory.
+When a cluster has a replication factor higher than 1, and one of the replicas fails, the cluster can therefore continue making progress with the remaining replicas and service continues uninterrupted.

-Let's see this in action.

-1. Add a second replica to the `compute_qck` cluster:
+1. Use the [`ALTER CLUSTER`](/sql/alter-cluster/) command to increase the replication factor of the `compute_qck` cluster:

     ```sql
-    CREATE CLUSTER REPLICA compute_qck.r2 SIZE = '2xsmall';
+    ALTER CLUSTER compute_qck SET (REPLICATION FACTOR 2);
     ```

 1. Check the status of the new replica: